Abdollah Nouri: Career

 Abdollah Nouri was called a "trusted lieutenant" of Ayatollah Khomeini who was "the religious guide to the Revolutionary Guards early in the revolution."
-Khomeini appointed him as his representative to many other important organisations as well.
+Khomeini appointed him as his representative to many other important organizations as well.
 Khomeini's successor, supreme leader, Ayatollah Ali Khamenei, also appointed him a member "of a powerful council which advises him on major policies".
 However, Abdollah Nouri also supported dissident cleric, Grand Ayatollah Hossein-Ali Montazeri, who was placed under house arrest in 1997 for questioning the authority of Ayatollah Khamenei.

 Nouri served as minister of interior for four years in then-President Hashemi Rafsanjani's first term cabinet.
 He also served as the minister of interior in Mohammad Khatami's first term cabinet until his impeachment by the conservative-controlled 5th Majlis for his "defence of political and social freedoms."
-Following his impeachment, Khatami brought Abdullah Nouri back to his cabinet as a vice-president.
+Following his impeachment, Khatami brought Abdullah Nouri back to his cabinet as a vice president.
 He was "generally seen as the most outspoken reformist" in Khatami's cabinet.

 In February 1999, he stood down from this post to take part in the municipal elections in February and was elected as the chief of the City Council of Tehran.

 He resigned from the Council in order to participate in the sixth parliamentary election.
 He founded a newspaper and named it Khordad, named after the victory of President Khatami on the 2nd of Khordad, 1376 by the Iranian calendar, equivalent to 23 May 1997.
 His newspaper advocated "freedom of expression, human rights and a modern and democratic Islam."